canfar/openstack-sandbox/CANFAR_Services_OpenStack.md

 chmod ugo+rwxt /staging/tmp

 ```
+The above script would only work with SL images.
+Something similar would have to be done for other images.

 Note that we may want to skip the ```mkdir``` lines if the call to ```mount_staging``` fails (otherwise they will simply create the ```/staging``` directory on the root filesystem.